-(b) the applicable accounting policies set out in Schedule 3.

-13. The values for items in the opening balance sheets of a prescribed entity, the core government and the entire public sector are to be prepared using the applicable accounting policies set out in Schedule 4.
+- (a) the relevant formats set out in the First Schedule; and - (b) the applicable accounting policies set out in the Third Schedule. - Opening balance sheet values 13.
+The values for items in the opening balance sheets of a prescribed entity, the core government and the entire public sector are to be prepared using the applicable accounting policies set out in the Fourth Schedule.